Raphael-Boichot/SNES-to-NeoGeo-MVS-controller-adapter/README.md

 Button layout is based on a NeoGeo CD controller because I'm used to it, but is very easy to modify in the code.
 It was Metal Slug proofed with success.

 ## Why ?
 Using genuine NeoGeo controllers with a supergun + MVS board stays the best "genuine" experience out of owning a cabinet.
 But these controllers are horrendously expensive now.
 The next reasonable option with a supergun is to go with the NeoGeo CD controllers, which is a less bit on the pricey side.
-But if you're real cheap and like tinkering, the SNES controller perfectly does the job of beating some ass in KOF97.
+But if you're real cheap and like tinkering, the SNES controller perfectly does the job of kicking some ass in KOF97.
 So this converter.

 ## Is there a lag ?
 No because the code is faster than the NeoGeo I/O controller circuit and much faster than your brain, even not drunk.